RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/waveform.md

 parameter: `stopasgroup`
 required: No
 default value: `False`
-description: Send stop signal to the unix group when stopping.
+description: Send stop signal to the process group when stopping.

 parameter: `killasgroup`
 required: No
 default value: `False`
-description: Send SIGKILL to the unix group when forcibly killing the waveform.
+description: Send SIGKILL to the process group when forcibly killing the waveform.

 parameter: `start_pre_script`
 required: No